fontforge/fontforge.github.io/en-US/documentation/interface/editmenu.md

 ##### Select Points Affected by Current HintMask

-if a single point with a hintmask is selected, then this command selects all points affected by that hintmask.
+If a single point with a hintmask is selected, then this command selects all points affected by that hintmask.

 ##### Select by Color